Ed94/SectoredLang/README.md

 Refactorable Syntax: All keys for every level can be refactored to an alias set.

 Explicit: Everything done must be declared visibity.
-All implicit features must be declared to be used in a sector before use.
+All implicit features must be declared in a sector before use.

 # M.A.S.
 Handler: